seanwarman/file-server/README.md

 We don't need to worry about changing the home dir anymore (from above) because each container doesn't have access to the underlying system anyway.
-We might as well keep the user folders within the project, which is cleaner ayway.
+We might as well keep the user folders within the project, which is cleaner.